fedora-infra/fedmsg/doc/development.rst

 -------------

 There is a folder in the root of the upstream git checkout named ``fedmsg.d/``.
-:module:`fedmsg.config` will try to read this whenever the fedmsg API is invoked.
+:mod:`fedmsg.config` will try to read this whenever the fedmsg API is invoked.
 If you're starting a new project like a consumer or a webapp that is sending fedmsg messages, you'll need to copy the ``fedmsg.d/`` directory to the root directory of that project.
 In :doc:`deployment`, that folder is kept in